exasol/exasol-testcontainers/doc/design.md

 Rationale:

 This is the main requirement for any Exasol service to be able to reach another service in the same Docker network.
-Hostname resolution via Docker network alias is not supported by `docker-db` yet.
+Hostname resolution via Docker network alias is not supported by [`exasol/docker-db`](https://github.com/exasol/docker-db) yet.

 Covers: